Mosagallu: Plot

 Based on a true series of incidents that shook the Indian IT industry and conned $380 million (2,800 crores), the film is about cultural clashes — between generations, between east and west, and between rich and poor.
 A call center scam in India rips off millions of dollars of US taxpayers' money.

 Born into a poor family, Anu (Kajal Aggarwal) and Arjun (Vishnu Manchu) sketch out a plan for easy money, aided by their friend Sid (Naveen Chandra).
 They team up with a rich man Vijay (Navdeep), set up a call center, and loot millions of dollars from US taxpayers.
 An upright cop, Aajit Kumar Singh (Suniel Shetty), takes charge to nab them.
 After several failed attempts, he finally bursts the scam and unfolds the mysterious gang behind this scam.

 Release

 The film was released on 19 March 2021 along with its dubbed versions in Hindi, Tamil and Kannada as Anu and Arjun and in Malayalam as Arjun and Anu.

 Reception

 Times of India rated the movie 2.5 out of 5 mentioning Vishnu Manchu and Kajal Aggarwal deliver a decent performance.
-123 Telugu called it an engaging thriller and rated 2.75 out of 5, it called Mosagallu a decent entertainer but devoid of logics.
-The movie received mixed reviews from the critics and audience.
-Popular website Greatandhra gave 2 out of 5 stars calling it a highly technical entertainer which could've been handled better.
 The critics rated 2.5 and the users given a rating of 3 out of 5 on the Telugu Samayam website, called the movie an average one and heaped praises on the performances of Vishnu and Kajal.
-India Glitz gave 2.5 out of 5.
 Sangeetha devi of The Hindu mentioned Mosagallu is partly engaging with no gripping story.
 Eenadu was impressed with the movie's plot and performances of Vishnu, Kajal, Suniel Shetty and concluded the movie would've been if the screen play was a bit taut and the climax could've been handled better.